-The fellowship has the traditional educational, research and patient care components and is supported by the division’s full time and clinical faculty.
-Training is based at Robert Wood Johnson University Hospital, New Brunswick, New Jersey, the primary teaching site of Robert Wood Johnson Medical School.
+The fellowship has strong educational, research and patient care components and is supported by the division’s full time and volunteer faculty.
+Training is based at Robert Wood Johnson University Hospital, New Brunswick, New Jersey, the primary teaching hospital of Robert Wood Johnson Medical School.

 In order to achieve the goals of the program, the twenty-four months of training are structured into two progressively advancing levels of ACGME competency-based objectives, with an aim of building the medical knowledge, technical skills and competencies of the trainee.